-If the flowmeter has been diagnosed to be faulty, it can be returned to KATRONIC for repair using the Customer Returns Note (CRN) attached to the Appendix of this manual.
-KATRONIC regret that for Health & Safety reasons we cannot accept the return of the equipment unless accompanied by the completed CRN.
+If the flowmeter has been diagnosed to have a problem, it can be returned to KAT-RONIC for repair using the Customer Returns Note (CRN) attached to the Appendix of this manual.
+KATRONIC regret that for safety reasons we cannot accept the return of the equipment unless accompanied by the completed CRN.